 We've all seen the drawers under our ovens, and we surely do utilize the extra space.
 Whether it be for extra pots and pans, towels, or even spices: there's no denying that this little pocket of helpfulness is nothing shy of highly used.
 People rarely talk about it, and why would they?
 It's a minuscule place that functions as a storage drawer, as any other drawer or cabinet in the kitchen does.

-Is that what it's truly intended for - the storage of cookie sheets, baking pans, and muffin tins?
+Is that what the bottom drawer is truly intended for - the storage of cookware, cookie sheets, baking pans, and muffin tins?
 Could the purpose of the oven drawer be something more useful than extra storage?
-Of course, not all oven models have a drawer, regardless of type.
+Of course, not all oven models have a drawer, regardless of the type of oven.
 Electric ovens and gas stoves alike can have the feature.
+(Your owner's manual may even mention what it's for!)

 Actually, this drawer isn't supposed to be as extra storage space for your extra pots and baking sheets.
-Rather, its original purpose is to be used for keeping those baked goods and entrees you've carefully and craftily created warm.
+Rather, its original purpose is to be used for keeping those baked goods and entrees like casserole dishes you've carefully and craftily created warm, even as you finish making the rest of the meal.
 It also acts as a humidity control.

 That's right, it's not placed under the oven for the purposes we've come to know and love.
 It's meant to keep food warm, especially if you're serving multiple courses.
 Something like this could come in handy for Thanksgiving dinner.
 According to many labels and manuals for ovens, you'll see this written somewhere: